NBISweden/grave/README.md

 - `fastq2`: relative or absolute path to the second FASTQ

-#### Multiple reference samples
+#### 3. Customise your run parameters

+Run parameters can be set for `grave` by editing the `params.yml` file, and providing it on the command line when you execute the workflow.
+These will override any default parameters.

+Use `pixi run help` to see the available parameters.

+#### 4. Was your graph built with more than one reference sample?

-- `Minigraph-Cactus` requires at least one reference sample, usually the most contiguous reference assembly, e.g.: `cactus-pangenome --reference GRCh38`
+- `Minigraph-Cactus` requires at least one [reference sample](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#Reference-Sample), usually the most contiguous reference assembly, e.g.: `cactus-pangenome --reference GRCh38`

+- If your graph has a single reference sample, you can skip this section.

-- Paths through the reference sample are _reference paths_.
+- Paths through the reference sample are called _reference paths_.
 Unless configured otherwise, `grave` will assume __a single reference sample__, and use rational defaults that assume the same, for example `surject` will transform GAM alignments to linear BAM relative to __all reference paths__ in the graph.
 If there is more than one reference sample in the graph, this will cause undesirable outputs in certain steps, and errors in others

-- Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `grave` with `--multiRef`, and to provide one or more `.paths` files.
-By default `grave` looks for these in the `data/paths` directory
+- Therefore, if your graph was built with multiple reference samples, e.g.: `cactus-pangenome --reference GRCh38 chimp gorilla`, it is required to run `grave` with `--multiple_references`, and to provide one or more `.paths` files

-- Each `.paths` file contains a list of reference paths from one reference sample, with one path name per line
+- Each `.paths` file contains a list of the reference paths in one reference sample, with one path name per line

 - __The name of the `.paths` file matters__: the prefix must match a reference sample name provided in the `seqFile` of `Minigraph-Cactus`, and the suffix must be `.paths`, e.g.: `GRCh38.paths`, `chimp.paths`, & `gorilla.paths`